nateware/constant_record/README.md

 # ConstantRecord

-ActiveRecord in-memory querying and associations for constant records and static data.
+In-memory ActiveRecord querying and associations for static data.
-Improves performance and decreases bugs due to data mismatches.

-This is compatible with all current versions of Rails, from 3.x up through 4.1 (and beyond, theoretically).
+Compatible with all current versions of Rails, from 3.x up through 4.1 (and beyond, theoretically).

-Unlike previous (ambitious) approaches that have tried to duplicate ActiveRecord functionality in a separate set of classes, this is a simple shim that creates an in-memory SQLite database for the relevant models.
-This is designed to minimize breakage between Rails versions.
-The Rails team is famous for making sweeping changes to the association implementation details between minor versions of Rails, so we try to keep a Safe Distance (TM).
+Unlike previous (ambitious) approaches that have tried to duplicate ActiveRecord functionality in a separate set of classes, this is a simple shim of < 200 LOC that creates an in-memory SQLite database for the relevant models.
+This is designed to minimize breakage between Rails versions, and also avoids recreating ActiveRecord features.

 ## Installation